igorw/weblog/_posts/2013-07-26-evolving-syntax.md

 They will actually manually rewrite parts of it.

 Why not automate this?
-I can't be the only person who ever considered writing a script to make new code work on old versions.
+I can't be the only person who ever considered writing a script to make new code work on old versions ([I'm not](https://github.com/nikic/PHP-Backporter)).
 This thought crossed my mind a long time ago, because it seemed useful at the time.

 What I only recently realized is that **backporting existing features and